What Is Fractional-Reserve Banking?

 - The cycle, known as the money multiplier, continues.

-Fractional reserve banking works because people typically don’t need access to all of their money at the same time.
-You may have $1,000 available in your account, but it’s unlikely that you’ll withdraw all of it.
+Fractional-reserve banking works because people typically don’t need access to all of their money at the same time.
+You may have $1,000 available in your account, but it’s unlikely that you’ll withdraw all of it at once.
 If you do, the reserves from other customer accounts should be enough to cover your withdrawal.

 Things break down, however, if everybody in the system withdraws their money at the same time.
 This is often referred to as a “bank run.”
 When customers fear that a bank (or the banking system as a whole) is in financial trouble, they flood the bank with withdrawal demands.

 The FDIC provides a government guarantee that customers will get their money even if a bank’s investments go sour.
 Credit unions have similar coverage from the National Credit Union Share Insurance Fund.

-Critics have argued that fractional reserve banking is a house of cards.
+Critics have likened fractional-reserve banking to a house of cards.
 They worry that there’s nothing to back the assets in the system, and the economy may eventually collapse or market participants will lose confidence in the system.
 These concerns are only amplified now that the Fed has reduced reserve requirements to zero.

-One thing is for sure: Without fractional reserve banking, your banking relationship would look different.
+One thing is for sure: Without fractional-reserve banking, your relationship with banks would look different.
 Instead of paying you interest on your deposits, banks might charge you (or charge significantly more) for their services.
 In the system we're used to, banks earn revenue by putting your money to work and keeping the difference between what they charge borrowers and what they pay you as the depositor.
 A full-reserve system would have to find a way to compete with this setup.